 Why Make This Recipe

-- Versatile – this dish is great as an appetizer or as a main course.
+- Versatile – This dish is great as an appetizer or as a main course.
 And simply double the recipe to feed a crowd.

 - Frugal – Serve with some sides and a little chicken goes a long way.